osprey-dcs/atf-acq-ioc/documentation/FirmwareNotes.md

     Bit 7    — Don't exercise input coupling (AC/DC) relays on startup.
     Bit 9    — Show some status information about the bootstrap flash memory.
     Bit 10   — Scan the Marble I2C buses and show the devices attached to each.
+    Bit 12   – Show all AD7768 register writes as they occur.
     Bit 13   — Dump the register contents of the AD7768 ADC chips.
     Bit 15   — Provide fake AD7768 data.
 Effective only at startup.
     Bit 17   — Show the MGT clock multiplexer registers.